jhs2jhs/AliCloud_Demo_DataWorks_PageRank/README.md

 ## upload data into oss [this step can be replaced via API/SDK call to interact with OSS]
 create a new oss bucket called “demopageranker”.
 ![alt](/demo_screenshot/oss_create.png)

 Create a ‘in’ folder to keep raw input data, and a ‘out’ folder for result.
 ![alt](/demo_screenshot/oss_create_folder_layout.png)

 Change filename locally into “slack_example_with_head.csv” [or any other file name you like].
 Click on “upload” button to upload the file.
 ![alt](/demo_screenshot/oss_upload.png)

-Note down endpoint connection configuration information.
+Note down endpoint connection configuration information for later use.
 ![alt](/demo_screenshot/oss_access.png)

 ## create dataworks workflow